avanwouwe/citadel-browser-agent/docs/config/privacy.md

 This means that if you change your configuration, the notice shown to users changes automatically; you do not need to maintain it separately.

 ## what it does *not* cover
 Whilst the notice always reflects the currently deployed configuration, Citadel will only notify the user during the initial installation.
-If you change your configuration, you need to determine if those changes materially change the notice, and require you to notify your users.
+If you change your configuration, and those changes materially change the notice, you may need to re-notify your users.

 Citadel's publisher does not operate a service, and does not receive, store, or have access to any data that Citadel produces.
 The notice makes this explicit, so that end-users understand that all data described stays within systems that you, the deploying organisation, operate and control.